mtitus83/MMM-Starlight/README.md

 ## Updating

-To update the module to the latest version, navigate to your MMM-Starlight folder and pull the latest changes:
+To update the module to the latest version, navigate to your MMM-SunSigns folder and pull the latest changes:

 ```
-cd ~/MagicMirror/modules/MMM-Starlight
+cd ~/MagicMirror/modules/MMM-SunSigns
 git pull
 npm install
 ```

 ## Contributing

 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+See DESIGN.md for more information about the modules design.